 The exclusion works like this: Perhaps you lose your home to foreclosure, and the lender forgives your $300,000 remaining mortgage balance.
 You’re no longer legally obligated to repay that money—except the expiration of the qualified principal residence indebtedness provision would have required that you include that $300,000 in your taxable income for the year.

 This tax law changed that, and taxpayers didn't have to include this type of debt forgiveness as taxable income through the end of 2020.

 The mortgage insurance premiums tax deduction also expired on Dec.
 31, 2017, but the Further Consolidated Appropriations Act breathes new life into it through Dec.
 31, 2020.
 That means taxpayers can once again claim a tax deduction for amounts they pay toward mortgage insurance when they file taxes in 2021, subject to numerous rules.

 The IRS provides an interactive tool to help you determine whether you qualify for the mortgage insurance premiums tax deduction.

 The Itemized Medical Expense Deduction

-The Tax Cuts and Jobs Act (TCJA), enacted in 2017, dropped it back to 7.5%—but only for tax years 2017 and 2018.
+The Tax Cuts and Jobs Act (TCJA), passed in 2017, dropped it back to 7.5%—but only for tax years 2017 and 2018.
 The threshold was slated to increase back to 10% effective Jan.
-1, 2019, under the terms of the TCJA, but the Further Consolidated Appropriations Act keeps it at 7.5% through the end of tax year 2020.
+1, 2019, under the terms of the TCJA, but the Further Consolidated Appropriations Act keeps it at 7.5% through the end of the 2020 tax year.

 The Qualified Tuition and Fees Deduction